KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/docs/worksheet/part_2_creating_a_component.md

 <!-- Trick markdown to give a little extra space -->
 ##
 ##### Nice work!
 Take a break and grab another drink, you've earned it!
-Ask your neighbor what their spirit animal is.
+Start a serious conversation with your neighbor-- Ask your neighbor what their spirit animal is.

 ![](https://media.giphy.com/media/10u67K77WbgFBS/giphy.gif)